 Business Analysis

-Business Analysis plays a vital role in the success of Robotic Process Automation (RPA) and software projects.
 It serves as the bridge between business needs and technical solutions, ensuring that every automation or software initiative delivers real value.

 Why Business Analysis